Further Git and GitHub for Effective Collaboration

 We can see in the example that we want to discard the last three commits from history and go back to fe0d257, when we merged the experiment branch after reducing the amount of coriander.
 Let’s do it (use your own commit hash!):

-$ git reset --hard fe0d257
+git reset --hard fe0d257

-Now, the commit history should look as:
+Now, the commit history should look like this:

 * 84a371d (experiment) Added salt to balance coriander